nelson-social/community/ExtendedDescription.md

 ### Guiding principle

 *If you wouldn't do it in Oso Negro, don't do it on nelson.social*

+### Handling conflict

+A diverse group of people has a diverse set of boundaries about what is OK.
+Sometimes one of us may make a mistake, and do something that inadvertently causes offence.
+When we observe this happen, we try to give the offender feedback quickly, clearly and constructively.
+We try to offer them the opportunity to maintain their dignity in the situation, to learn from and repair their mistake.

+This kind of learning and repair is how we strengthen our relationships and our community.
+However we will not tolerate anyone who deliberately or repeatedly breaks these rules.

 ### Consequences of Unacceptable Behavior